Achille Mbembe: Cancellation of Ruhrtriennale address

 In May 2019 the German Parliament passed a resolution branding the BDS movement antisemitic.
 In addition all German states were advised to deny public funding for events or people supportive of that movement.
-In early 2020, the Federal Commissioner for Jewish Life and the fight against antisemitism, Felix Klein, called for the cancellation of a keynote address by Mbembe scheduled to be delivered on 14 August that summer at the Ruhrtriennale.
+In early 2020, Felix Klein, called for the cancellation of a keynote address by Mbembe scheduled to be delivered on 14 August that summer at the Ruhrtriennale.
 He claimed Mbembe had "relativised the Holocaust and denied Israel's right to exist".
 The invitation was withdrawn, and the festival itself was cancelled due to the COVID-19 pandemic.
+This charge was based on Mbembe's comparison between racial separation practices in the South African Apartheid State and Israel's current practices.
+Mbembe was supported by groups of Israeli and Jewish academics, including some prominent German Holocaust scholars.
+Other critics argued that Germany was reiterating its former colonial discourses.
+Concerns were raised over what some argued was a "weaponization of antisemitism".
+Following the controversy surrounding Mbembe's attendance at the Ruhrtriennale, more than 400 scholars, including Nadia Abu El-Haj, Judith Butler, Etienne Balibar, Gayatri Chakravorty Spivak, and Wendy Brown signed a pledge “opposing ideological or political interference and litmus tests in Germany.”